-- healthservicescenter@adelphi.edu
+e - healthservicescenter@adelphi.edu

 The center is under the direction of a nurse practitioner.
-Registered nurses or emergency medical technicians have 24 hours Coverage Monday through Thursday and Closes Finday at 5pm; and closed on Saturday and Sunday, when classes are in session during the fall and spring semesters.
-During the summer and semester breaks, the center is open from 800 a.m. to 4100 pm.
-Monday through Friday.
-Our services are available to all registered. students.
-In case of emergency, when the Health Services Center is closed, call the Office of Public Safety and Transportation by dialing 55 from any campus telephone, or by dialing 516.877.3511.
+Registered nurses or emergency medical technicians have 24 hours Coverage Monday through Thursday and Closes Friday at 8pm; and closed on Saturday and Sunday, when classes are in session during the fail and spring semesters.
+During the summer and semester breaks, the center is open from 8:00 a.m., Monday through Friday.
+Our services are available to all registered students.
+In case of emergency, when the Health Services Center is closed, call the Office of Public Safety and Transportation by dialing "5" from any campus telephone, or by dialing 516.877.3511.
 You can also reach out to GoHealth, Adelphi's Telehealth program partnered with Northwell Health.

-The Health Services Center offers many services including.
-Nurse practitioners trained in primary and urgent care; Routine gynecological care; Birth Control; Emergency Contraception; HPV testing (PEP-Pre-Exposure Prophylavis-HIV prevention option); STI Testing; Clearances for student-aithlets; Emergency response to accidents or injuries on the Adelphi campus; Referrals to other healthcare professionals or community organizations for non-emergency concerns, as appropriate; Peer educators who provide programs of interest and need to the campus population, LBH Health and Wellness Services: Registered dietitian for consultation by appointment: and more
+The Health Services Center offers many services including: Nurse practitioners trained in primary and urgent care; Routine gynecological care; Birth Control; Emergency Contraception; HPV testing (PrEP:Pre-Exposure Prophylaxis-HIV prevention option); STI Testing; Clearances for student-athletes; Emergency response to accidents or injuries on the Adelphi campus; Referrals to other healthcare professionals or community organizations for non-emergency concerns, as appropriate; Peer educators who provide programs of interest and need to the campus population; LGBT Health and Welliness Services: Registered dietitian for consultation by appointment; and more

-Visit adelphi.edu/health for more information about Adelphi University and the Health Services Center.
+Visit adelphi.edu/health for more information about Adelphi University and the Health Services Center